 - Vocations and activities.
 Eating disorders are especially common among gymnasts, runners, wrestlers and dancers.

-A person with an eating disorder will have the best recovery outcome if he or she receives an early diagnosis.
+A person with an eating disorder will have the best recovery outcome if they receive an early diagnosis.
 If an eating disorder is believed to an issue, a doctor will usually perform a physical examination, conduct an interview and order lab tests.
 These will help form the diagnosis and check for related medical issues and complications.

 Symptoms must meet the criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM) in order to warrant a diagnosis.
 Each eating disorder has its own diagnostic criteria that a mental health professional will use to determine which disorder is involved.
 It is not necessary to have all the criteria for a disorder to benefit from working with a mental health professional on food and eating issues.